gtk-rs/lgpl-docs/gtksource/vendor.md

 [`CompletionWords`](struct.CompletionWords.html)
 <!-- impl CompletionWords::fn new -->
 ## `name`
-The name for the provider
+The name for the provider, or `None`.
 ## `icon`
-A specific icon for the provider
+A specific icon for the provider, or `None`.

 # Returns